microsoft/vscode-docs/tutorials/static-website/create-storage.md

    ![Add name and Resource Group](images/static-website/storage/3-portal-config-storage.png)

+## Create your storage

-5. When account creation is complete, you will get a notification (the bell icon in the top menu bar).
+1. When account creation is complete, you will get a notification (the bell icon in the top menu bar).

    Click **Go to resource**.

-6. Select **Static Website (preview)** from the left side menu bar and enable static site hosting.
+2. Select **Static Website (preview)** from the left side menu bar and enable static site hosting.

   > **Note**: Be sure to include the name of your index document.